-We provide a wide range of family planning and sexual health services, for both men and women, including all forms of birth control, annual exams for women, breast and cervical cancer screenings, STD testing and treatment, HIV testing, urinary tract and yeast infections, vasectomy counseling, abortion, and more.
+We provide a wide range of family planning and sexual health services, for both men and women.
+Our services include: all forms of birth control (IUD, pill, patch, ring, shot), annual exams for women, breast and cervical cancer screenings, STD testing and treatment, HIV testing, urinary tract and yeast infections, vasectomy counseling, abortion, and more.

 What hours are you open?

 Check out our hours and locations page.
-You can walk-in for some services at our Ashland, Medford, Grants Pass and Florence locations.
+You can walk-in for some services at our Ashland, Grants Pass, and Cottage Grove locations.
 Call before coming by to make sure we are open and can see you 541-344-9411 or 800-230-PLAN.
 For our Eugene-Springfield and West Eugene Health Centers, please call to make an appointment in advance.

 How soon can I get an appointment?

 We can often schedule an appointment for you on the same day you call.
-Some appointments take longer to schedule, We also have walk-in services at our Ashland, Medford, Grants Pass and Florence locations.
-Call the health center that is most convenient for you for more information.
+Some appointments take longer to schedule, We also have walk-in services at our Ashland, Grants Pass and Cottage Grove locations.
+Call 541-344-9411 or 800-230-PLAN for an appointment at a health center that is most convenient for you or make an appointment online.

 Why do I have to visit a health center to get birth control?